ASM Level Checks for Optimal Seizure Control During Pregnancy

 Medications that are increased during pregnancy should be tapered postpartum to transition back to an appropriate dosage for the patient.
 Clinicians will often return to the pre-conception dose plus a small additional amount daily to mitigate the seizure-provoking effects of sleep deprivation.
 Appropriate dosage adjustments are vital for optimizing seizure management and ASM side effects during this period.
 The patient should be educated about the signs and symptoms of ASM toxicity and contact their provider if these occur to adjust the tapering dosage schedule.

-Managing Anti-seizure Medication (ASM) Dosage Increases When Blood Levels Aren't Available
+Managing Anti-Seizure Medication (ASM) Dosage Increases When Blood Levels Aren't Available

 When ASM blood levels are unavailable, managing medication dosage for people with epilepsy requires careful consideration and adherence to specific conditions.
 Keep in mind that certain ASMs are known to undergo significant changes in clearance during pregnancy, including lamotrigine, levetiracetam, and oxcarbazepine.